Jerod Gunsberg, Los Angeles Criminal Defense Lawyer

 Here’s some of the common questions asked about old warrants along with answers that may help you start the process of dealing with the situation.

-Unfortunately, no. No matter who much time has passed, no matter where you’re living, no matter how far you’ve come in your personal life since you were arrested, the warrant is not going away.
-In California, once a warrant has been issued by a judge there is no way to get it out of the system until you, with the help of an attorney, go into court to recall it.
+Unfortunately, no. No matter how much time has passed, no matter where you’re living today, no matter how far you’ve come in your personal life since you were arrested, the warrant is not going away.
+In California, once an arrest warrant or a bench warrant has been issued by a judge there is no way to get it out of the system until you, with the help of an attorney, go into court to recall it.
 I routinely handle warrants that were issued 15, 20, and even over 30 years ago.
 They are still active and still in the system.
-The only way out is to go through the process of presenting you or an attorney going to the court and dealing with the situation.
+The only way out is to go through the process of presenting yourself or an attorney going to the court and dealing with the situation.

 Every situation is different, so it’s impossible to give a blanket answer.
 But here’s the deal: If you show up on your own (as opposed to coming into court in custody after being arrested on the warrant) and your attorney presents mitigating evidence for the court and the prosecutor, you have a much better chance of leaving the courtroom through the same door you walked in.

-If your situation is one in which failed to complete terms of probation, the judge may very well grant you a release on you own recognizance (meaning you don’t have to post bail), while you complete the remaining terms your probation.
+If your situation is one in which you failed to complete a term of probation, the judge may very well grant you a release on you own recognizance (meaning you don’t have to post bail) while you complete the remaining term of your probation.

-In other situations, the judge may want you to post a bail before he or she agrees to release you.
-In this situation, your attorney can usually arrange a bail bondsman present in court so that bond can be posted without you going into custody.
+In other situations, the judge may want you to post bail before he or she agrees to release you.
+If this happens, your attorney can usually arrange a bail bondsman present in court so that bond can be posted without you going into custody.

 I deal with this catch-22 all the time.
-You want to come to California to clear up the warrant, but you can’t get a visa because of the warrant or, if you live in a country where a visa is not required to enter the United Sates, you’re afraid you’ll be arrested once you land in California.
+You want to come to California to clear the warrant, but you can’t get a visa because of the warrant or, if you live in a country where a visa is not required to enter the United States, you’re afraid you’ll be arrested at the airport once you land in California.

 You might and you might not.
-Similar answer to the last question, it may be possible to get the warrant recalled and held until a certain date pending your appearance in court.
-But a judge has less incentive to do it since as United States citizen won’t be barred from entering the country just because you are a fugitive.
-Again, all comes down to the facts and circumstances of your case and situation.
+Similar to the answer to the last question, it may be possible to get the warrant recalled and held until a certain date pending your appearance in court, but a judge has less incentive to do it since as a United States citizen you won’t be barred from entering the country just because you are a fugitive.
+Again, it all comes down to the facts and circumstances of your specific case and situation.

-BOTTOM LINE: You owe it to yourself to look at the options and consider looking at all the details of how I handle recalling bench warrants in LA County.
-I can also be reached any time via phone at (310) 210-0744 or by email using the contact form above.
+BOTTOM LINE: You owe it to yourself to explore the options.
+Consider taking a look at how I handle recalling warrants in Los Angeles County.
+I can be reached any time by phone at (323) 633-3423 or via the secure contact form on this page.